mohammadzainabbas/neo4j-pregel/doc/Pregel_API.md

 The `add` method on the builder takes a third argument: `Visibility`.
 There are two possible values: `PUBLIC` (default) and `PRIVATE`.
-The visibility is considered during xref:algorithms/pregel-api.adoc#algorithms-pregel-api-procedure[procedure code generation] to indicate if the value is part of the Pregel result or not.
+The visibility is considered during [procedure code generation](#algorithms-pregel-api-procedure) to indicate if the value is part of the Pregel result or not.
 Any value that has visibility `PUBLIC` will be part of the computation result and included in the result of the procedure, e.g., streamed to the caller, mutated to the in-memory graph or written to the database.

 The following shows a schema where one value is used as result and a second value is only used during computation: